Substance Abuse Resources in Manchester Drug Rehab, Alcohol Rehab & Detox

 - Greater Nashua Mental Health Center

 Substance misuse is a family disease.
 The people who are the closest to the person struggling with addiction are often hurt the most.
 Whether or not their loved one chooses to get help for their dependence on drugs or alcohol, there is still help available for the mothers, fathers, sisters, brothers, sons, daughters, spouses and other loved ones.
 Al-Anon and Nar-Anon are two non-profit, community organizations that sponsor meetings and offer literature and other resources to heal families.

 Brookside Congregational Church 2013 Elm St. Manchester, NH 03104

 Journey To Serenity 29 Northwest Blvd.
 Nashua, NH 03063

 Now that you are actively looking at Manchester drug rehab and Manchester alcohol rehab programs, you may want to expand your grid to include the area around Manchester.
-Another choice is to search out of state and review a national network of alcohol and drug rehab centers, like the Recovery Village.
+Another choice is to search out of state and review a national network of alcohol and drug rehab centers.
 By traveling to a national location, you can remove the distractions of your home community and focus on treatment.